kk415kk/moocRP/README.md

 <img src="https://travis-ci.org/kk415kk/moocRP.svg?branch=master"/>
-# moocRP: Reproducible Research Platform
+# moocRP: Learning Analytics Platform
 Research platform for University of California, Berkeley researchers built by Kevin Kao in collaboration with Professor Zachary Pardos.
 To contribute to this project, please fork the project and make pull requests, or create Github issues.

 Built on Node.js server with Sails.js framework for an MVC architecture.
 Python/Bash scripts and D3 visualizations mixed in.